Update: In 2020, Norwegian completely cut lounge access, even for PremiumFlex customers.

 Norwegian contacted us directly today, to clarify the changes to lounge access for Premium passengers, and there’s some good news.

 All passengers who booked a Premium fare before December 21, 2018, will still receive lounge access at eligible airports, regardless of the date of their flight.

-But passengers will have to collect a voucher from check in to be able to access the lounge, so if you are in this situation and travelling Hand Luggage Only, make sure you swing by Norwegian check-in to collect your invitation.
+But passengers will have to collect a voucher from check in to be able to access the lounge, so if you are in this situation and traveling Hand Luggage Only, make sure you swing by Norwegian check-in to collect your invitation.

 Norwegian has said of the lounge access changes:

 Norwegian Premium customers will continue to receive exceptional value with class leading legroom, a superior cabin environment and high quality onboard service at affordable fares.
-Premium customers travelling on flexible tickets receive complimentary lounge access at selected airports in addition to all Premium bookings made before 21 December 2018, as per the original terms of their ticket.
+Premium customers traveling on flexible tickets receive complimentary lounge access at selected airports in addition to all Premium bookings made before 21 December 2018, as per the original terms of their ticket.

 We continuously evaluate our product and service to ensure that we are meeting our customers’ expectations.